Constitutional debate in Canada: Distribution of legislative powers

 The BNA Act defined the areas of jurisdiction for the provinces and the federal government.
 There are 29 exclusive federal jurisdictions and 16 provincial jurisdictions.
 The provincial jurisdictions are listed under sections 92, 93 and 95 of the constitution.

 The BNA Act granted the federal parliament all "residuary" powers not already defined as provincial.
 It also gave the federal government a veto power over provincial legislation.
 The members of the Senate of Canada, the Supreme Court of Canada, judges and the judges of all of the provinces' highest courts are appointed by the federal executive.

 The Constitution Act, 1982, did not change the divisions of responsibilities between the provincial and the federal legislatures, except for the provincial jurisdiction over natural resources and energy, which was clarified and slightly expanded.

 Charter of rights and freedoms

 The Canadian Charter of Rights and Freedoms was enshrined into the constitution of Canada in 1982.
 The charter covers fundamental liberties, democratic rights, mobility rights, legal rights, equality rights, language rights and minority language education rights.

 Amendment process

 The 1982 constitutional reform introduced an amendment process that no longer involved the approval of the Parliament of the United Kingdom.
 The amendment formula is described in section 37 to 49 of the constitution.
-In general, amendments can be passed by the House of Commons, the Senate, and a two-thirds majority of the provincial legislatures representing at least 50% of the Canadian population (the 7/50 formula).
+In general, amendments can be passed by the House of Commons, the Senate, and a two-thirds majority of the provincial legislatures (7 of the 10) representing at least 50% of the Canadian population (the 7/50 formula).
 Certain types of amendments use other amending formulas.